llsoftsec/llsoftsecbook/book.md

 One example is Hyper-Channel [@Bulygin2008]\index{Hyper-Channel}.
 In this case, a spy process invokes $N$ calls to fill up the return stack predictor.
 Then it lets the victim process execute.
-Then, the spy process can measure how many of its return stack entries have been removed from the RSB, by measuring the number of $N$ returns that get mis-predicted.
+Then, the spy process can measure how many of its return stack entries have been removed from the Return Stack Buffer (RSB), by measuring the number of $N$ returns that get mis-predicted.
 If the number of calls in the victim process is dependent on secret information, this could leak it.

 The papers referred to above contain detailed explanations of how they set up